 If a doctor suspects that the lump may be cancer, they will usually refer the person to a specialist for further testing.

 MTC usually progresses slowly.
 It is also a very treatable condition if caught early.
-According to a 2017 review, the 10-year survival rate for MTC is:
+According to a

 - 95 percent if cancer is only in the thyroid gland